-For a period of many years, the 1918/7-D Buffalo Nickel went unnoticed by collectors.
-The first mentions appeared around 1930, meaning that many examples experienced significant circulation before detection.
-More widespread knowledge of the overdate came later when it was included in the Guide Book of United States Coins or the Red Book published in 1946.
+For many years, the 1918/7-D Buffalo Nickel went unnoticed by collectors.
+The first mentions appeared around 1930, meaning that most examples experienced significant circulation before detection.
+More widespread knowledge of the overdate came later when it was included in the Guide Book of United States Coins published in 1946.

-An estimated 100,000 pieces were initially produced, but due to the delay in detection and long duration before the variety became well known, many of these were heavily circulated or became “dateless”.
+An estimated 100,000 pieces were initially produced, but due to the delay in identification and long duration before the variety became well known, many of these were heavily circulated or became “dateless.”
 It is estimated that fewer than 40 specimens survive in mint state grades, with seven pieces that have been graded MS65 by PCGS or NGC.

 In January 2010, an example of the 1918-D “8 0ver 7” Buffalo Nickel graded PCGS MS65 realized a price of $264,500 at auction.